ChilliCream/hotchocolate-docs/docs/schema-interface-type.md

 }
 ```

-One object can implement multiple interfaces and is not limited to one.
+A single object can implement multiple interfaces and is not limited to just one.

 An interface in GraphQL consists of a collection of fields.
 Multiple objects can implement this interface.